2025 New Orleans truck attack: Victims

-The New Orleans City Hall building was closed to the public on January 2 to reduce traffic.
-A moment of silence honoring the victims of the attack was held before the start of the Sugar Bowl.
-The victims, as well as first responders, were also honored before the kickoff of Super Bowl LIX.

 Perpetrator

 Jabbar serving as the information technology team chief for the 82nd Airborne Division's 1st Brigade Combat Team during his Army service, pictured in 2013 at Fort Polk.

 The assailant, Shamsud-Din Bahar Jabbar (October 26, 1982 – January 1, 2025), was 42 years old and absent from all federal watchlists.
 He was born and raised in Beaumont, Texas, a city located 85 mi east of Houston.
 At the time of the attack, he lived in a Houston neighborhood in northern Harris County.
-Although raised as a Christian, Jabbar converted to Islam and was a Muslim for most of his life.
+Although raised as a Christian, he converted to Islam, and his brother, Abdur Jabbar, said he was a "Muslim for most of his life."

 Jabbar came from an African American family that predominantly attended the local Baptist church.
 His father, a convert to Islam born in Houston, changed his surname from Young to Jabbar; his mother remained a Christian.
 His grandfather moved from Louisiana to Texas as part of a migration of Creoles of color to the Beaumont area for work.
 Jabbar was arrested in 2002 in Katy for misdemeanor theft and was arrested in 2005 for driving with an invalid license.
 In 2014, he pleaded guilty to driving under the influence while serving at Fort Bragg in North Carolina.

 Jabbar served in the United States Army for ten years as a human resources specialist and an information technology specialist.
 He was deployed to Afghanistan from February 2009 to January 2010.
 He was honorably discharged at the rank of staff sergeant.
 He left active duty in 2015, and was in the United States Army Reserve until 2020.
 He enrolled at Georgia State University in 2015 and graduated in 2017, receiving a Bachelor of Business Administration in computer information systems.
-Jabbar partied and used alcohol in college, causing his grades to slip and losing him a scholarship.
+Jabbar partied and used alcohol in college, causing his grades to slip and losing a scholarship.
 Despite Jabbar's growing interest in Islam, his acquaintances saw no signs of extremism.